 Storage

-This Asian soup with dumplings will keep for up to 3 days in an airtight container in the refrigerator.
+This Asian soup with dumplings will keep for up to 3 days in an airtight container in the fridge.
 To reheat, gently warm on the stove until just warmed through, and serve with fresh scallion greens.

 I would not recommend freezing the soup for a later use, as the dumplings really suffer and lose their shape and tend to fall apart after thawing.

-More easy soup recipes
+More easy recipes

 Use up that leftover Rotisserie Chicken with my easy weeknight Rotisserie Chicken Noodle Soup recipe!